How to Prevent & Address Motorcycle Accidents and Injuries

 - Once you are in a safe place, call 911.

 - Do not remove your helmet or gear while you wait for paramedics.

 - Seek medical attention, even if you don’t see any obvious signs of injury.

 - Seek legal representation to fight on your behalf.

-If you or a loved one have been injured in a motorcycle accident, contact Yarborough Applegate today to learn more about your options.
+If you or a loved one has experienced a motorcycle accident injury, contact Yarborough Applegate today to learn more about your options.